advboxes/perceptron-benchmark/HowtoSubmitEvaluateYourOwnModels.md

 - [Use case 1:  Prepare InceptionResNetV2 model in Keras Format. ](usecase_kerasmodel.md)
 - [Use case 2: Prepare ResNext101_32x4d model in PyTorch Format.](usecase_pytorchmodel.md)

+We are still working on object detection model use cases.
+Please stay tuned.

 ## Model Submission
 To submit your own model for robustness evaluation, you need to put all the following information into a tarball.